EllipticEllipsis/oot/tutorial/beginning_decomp.md

 - import it all naively as words (`s32`s), which will still allow it to compile, and sort out the actual types later, or
 - we can extern each piece of data as we come across it, and come back to it later when we have a better idea of what it is.

-Since Fig's video goes over the first of these, we will concentrate on the second.
+We will concentrate on the second here; the other is covered in [the document about data](data.md).
 Thankfully this means we essentially don't have to do anything to the data yet.
 Nevertheless, it is often quite helpful to copy over at least some of the data and leave it commented out for later replacement. *Data must go in the same order as in the data file, and data is "all or nothing": you cannot only import some of it*.

 ![Data copied in and commented out](images/data_inserted_commented_out.png)